Nexmo/nexmo-developer/_documentation/conversation/code-snippets/member/update-member.md

 # Update a Member

-In this code snippet you will see how to update the details of a Member.
+In this code snippet you learn how to update the details of a Member.

 ## Example